Facebook: How game and app publishers are managing in a post-IDFA world

 Facebook expects that by 2022 we will see more opportunities for gaming marketers in the form of greater focus on creatives, user acquisition, measurement, and media mix modeling.
 As marketers explore and grow in their understanding of player motivations, for example, they can leverage the creative part of ads to connect with new, diverse audiences.

-Suzy Hay, business product marketing lead at Facebook, said in the report that we’re seeing an evolution of app business models to account for current market forces.
+Suzy Hay, business product marketing lead at Facebook, said in the report that she’s seeing an evolution of app business models to account for current market forces.
 One of the things that should happen is a balancing of revenue sources between in-app purchases and ads, the report said.
 For the future, IDC expects in-app ads to grow revenue by 17% per year from 2020 to 2024.

 Cloud gaming

-Further into the future, in 2022 and beyond, Facebook believes mobile cloud gaming will catch on with formats such as Instant Games on the Facebook platform.
-These use cloud datacenters to enable no-download, low-friction games that people can enjoy instantly.
+In 2022 and beyond, Facebook believes mobile cloud gaming will catch on with formats such as Instant Games on the Facebook platform.
+These use cloud datacenters to enable no-download, low-friction games people can enjoy instantly.
 These have often used HTML5 as a format in the past, but the various types of cloud gaming should enable players to enjoy deeper and more graphically rich games instantly, the report said.

-Rick Kelley, vice president of global gaming at Facebook, said in the report that advertisers need to tap into the motivations oof why people play games and what experience they want inside the game.
-He said we’ll see advances in measurement so advertisers can understand how much time the user spends with an ad, who the viewers and players, how to scale user acquisitions, and how to drive more profitable ad viewership.
+Rick Kelley, vice president of global gaming at Facebook, said in the report that advertisers need to tap into the motivations of why people play games and what experience they want inside the game.
+He said we’ll see advances in measurement so advertisers can understand how much time the user spends with an ad, who the viewers and players are, how to scale user acquisitions, and how to drive more profitable ad viewership.

 Annie Coonan, product marketing lead for app solutions at Facebook, said in the report that gaming companies should start thinking about ways to measure incrementally across their marketing channels and move away from the last click.
 Augmented reality should also enable more immersive experiences for games and apps over time.
-By 2025, virtual reality will also coming into its own, predicted Facebook, as you would expect as it owns the Oculus VR platform.
+By 2025, virtual reality will also be coming into its own, predicted Facebook, which owns the Oculus VR platform.

 Recommendations

-Facebook said that publishers and developers should focus on optimizing efficiency for the things they can measure in the wake of IDFA, such as using Apple’s SKAdNetwork as efficiently as possible.
-They should also build engagement with players and refine their ad strategies, Facebook said.
-They should also move to app bidding instead of using complex waterfalls, and remove as much friction as possible in the app-install journey.
+Facebook said publishers and developers should focus on optimizing efficiency for the things they can measure in a post-IDFA world, such as using Apple’s SKAdNetwork.
+They should also build engagement with players and refine their ad strategies, the company said.
+They should also move to app bidding instead of using complex waterfalls and remove as much friction as possible in the app-install journey.
 And they should build industry partnerships for cross-platform efficiencies.

 Game and app developers should also build trust with players by focusing on quality content, use data to understand where players most want an in-game reward or purchase option, include social features to build community with an audience beyond the game, create for a diverse audience, and prioritize the player experience.

-Refining the ad strategy means bringing together monetization, acquisition and development plans.
-It also means building non-personalized ad experiences, leveraging format innovations, diversifying monetization across different types of revenue such as in-app ads, and measuring everything, testing, and iterating.
+Refining the ad strategy means bringing together monetization, acquisition, and development plans.
+It also means building non-personalized ad experiences, leveraging format innovations, diversifying monetization across different types of revenue (such as in-app ads), measuring everything, testing, and iterating.

-“Be more focused than ever on your game’s quality,” said Han Qiu, partner at 89 Trillion, in the report.
+“Be more focused than ever on your game’s quality,” 89 Trillion partner Han Qiu advised in the report.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: